We use cookies to help provide you with the best possible online experience.

 - Any review and update of policies, procedures and guidelines

-Infection Prevention and Control (IPC) lead
+Infection prevention and control (IPC) lead

 The lead for infection prevention and control at North Wood Group Practice is Grace Kearns-Conway - Lead Practice Nurse.